How to check certificate integrity and verification results with the openssl command and options

 Hello everyone.

-This is the second article on how to check SSL certificates using the openssl command, following the article below.
+This is the second article in a series on checking SSL certificates with the openssl command, following the article below.

-In the previous article, we focused on checking the "expiration date", which is the most important thing to know about certificates.
+The previous article focused on checking the "expiration date," which is probably the most important thing to consider when checking a certificate.

-How to check the expiration date of a certificate using openssl command/option explanation
+How to check the certificate expiration date using the openssl command and options

-When issuing a certificate, whether new or renewed, it is important to check its integrity.
+When issuing a certificate, whether it is a new certificate or a renewal certificate, it is important to check its integrity.

-1 point about how to check "consistency" using openssl command
+There is one point explaining how to check its integrity using the openssl command.

-After applying the certificate, it is better to check whether the certificate has been successfully "verified" at the certificate authority, so
+After applying the certificate, it is a good idea to check whether the certificate has been successfully "verified" by the certification authority.
+Therefore,

-1 point for the explanation of how to use the openssl command to check whether there is a problem with "verification"
+1 point will be awarded for the explanation of how to check whether there are any problems with the "verification" using the openssl command.

-This article focuses on the above two points,
+This article will focus on the above two points and

-``explaining the methods and options for checking certificate integrity and verification results using the openssl command'' and `
+will explain the options and methods for checking certificate integrity and verification results using the openssl command,

-The article's stance is to provide a simple explanation for those who are not familiar with detailed confirmation.
+The stance of the article is to provide a simple explanation for those who are not familiar with the details of how to check

 Execution environment